 Tip #5: Prevent Your Dog from Licking or Chewing Their Stitches

 This is all-important.
 As your dog’s surgery wound heals, it may become itchy, which prompts your dog to want to lick or chew it.
-It is a misconception that a dog’s saliva is somehow antibacterial or will promote healing of a wound, and it only takes a few minutes of licking or chewing for a dog to pull out their stitches and reopen their wound, or to introduce infection.
+It is a misconception that a dog’s saliva is somehow antibacterial or will promote the healing of a wound, and it only takes a few minutes of licking or chewing for a dog to pull out their stitches and reopen their wound, or introduce infection.
 Both these things warrant another trip to your veterinarian and can significantly delay healing.

 Preventing your dog from licking or chewing the surgical incision can mean an e-collar may be necessary for up to two weeks after the surgery.
-We understand many pets (and their parents) loathe the cone of shame, but it really is for their own good.
+We understand that many pets (and their parents) loathe the cone of shame, but it is for their own good.
 If you’ve got this problem, read our post “My Dog Hates the E-Collar… Now What?”

 Tip #6: Restrict Your Dog’s Activity Immediately Post-Surgery

 Ensuring your dog isn’t too active too soon following surgery is important to ensure the wound doesn’t reopen.
 Depending on the type of surgery performed, it may be critical for your pet to avoid any jumping, running, or climbing up on furniture (including beds and sofas), and going up or downstairs for a length of time following the procedure.

 How long and to what extent you’ll need to restrict your dog’s activity will depend on the type of operation they underwent.
 In the case of a minor surgery that only requires a small incision, some restriction of activity should be maintained until a few days after your dog’s stitches are removed.
 However, if your dog has undergone major surgery or has a large incision, a longer period of restricted movement will be required, which may mean keeping your dog housebound for several weeks.
 Your veterinarian might also prescribe crate rest or confinement in a small room in certain circumstances.